BioID-GmbH/BWS-iOS/GUIDE.md

 ### Create and configure your client app on bwsportal.bioid.com
-After you are logged in to the portal, select your client and go to the 'Configuration' section.
+After you are logged in to the portal, click on your BWS client on symbol „Update Classic client“ (the ‘pencil’ icon on the right).
-The 'Client configuration' contains all information for accessing the BWS, as well as other information needed for the user BCIDs.
+A dialog opens that contains all information for accessing the BWS, as well as other information needed for the user BCIDs.

 For the creation of BCIDs for users in your app the following information is needed: